 Nominations should be for initiatives and achievements undertaken in the past two calendar years (this requirement is waived for recognition of outstanding careers).
 In addition to new nominations, nominators are permitted to resubmit unsuccessful nominations for initiatives and achievements undertaken in the past two calendar years.

-For SAR category awards, nominations will flow through the National SAR Secretariat, who will engage the SAR community to select nominations for submission to the General Selection Committee.
+For Search and Rescue category awards (federal level, and all provinces/territories), nominations will flow through the National Search and Rescue Secretariat, who will engage the search and rescue community to select nominations for each jurisdiction.

-For non-SAR categories, provinces and territories may submit up to five nominees in each category.
 If you would like to know more about the nomination process in your province or territory, visit the Provincial/Territorial Contacts page.

 - Date modified: